And the No. 1 factor affecting the success of your direct mail marketing campaign is … ?

 For more than 50 years, smart marketers have followed the success formula laid out by the late Ed Mayer, who said 40% of a marketing effort comes down to data (AKA “the list”).
 Your offer or message makes up another 40%, and 20% is everything else, like format, copy, and other creative elements.

 But something’s different today.
 Using bad direct mail data to produce and mail campaigns can be more costly than ever.

 Sending mail that is Undeliverable As Addressed (UAA) can do serious harm to your campaign’s ROI, if not its overall success.
 It means you’re wasting your mail (or your client’s), and that equals money lost on postage and printing.

 You’re also losing many valuable opportunities to reach customers with mail that is personally relevant to them.

 Our data guide

 Do you have clean data on your audience?

 If you’re not sure, check out our guide to the fundamentals of data for marketers.
-In it, we cover the basics (and much, much more) of data management.
+In it, we cover the basics (and much, much more) of direct mail data management.
 For example:

-Preparing your mail with Coding Accuracy Support System (CASS), presorting, and deduping.
-These are the bare minimum (and most critical) steps.
+Use Coding Accuracy Support System (CASS), presorting, and deduping.
+These are the bare minimum (and yet, most critical) steps.
 Never bypass them when you’re working on your mailing list.
 CASS, for example, is a USPS certification that corrects and standardizes address elements like zip codes and misspelled street or city names.
 The other two steps are more self-explanatory.